sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-5.md

 This assignment will be marked out of 20 points, which will be given for each of the following:

-### Mockup Design: 5 points
+### Mockup Design: 10 points

 - Use of whitespace
 - Positioning of Elements
 - Consistent color scheme
 - Effective visual hierarchy

-### Design System & Components: 5 points

-- All colors and fonts are applied using a design sytem
-- repeated patterns are figma components
-- Exported css files from design
+- Home Page
+- Other page 1
+- Other page 2

 ### Prototype: 5 points

 - Consistent flow of navigation
 - No dead ends (user cannot get trapped)
+- Special Prototype functionality

 ### General: 5 points